andrew/ultimate-awesome/README.md

 - [awesome-computer-science](https://github.com/Hypervision-UPES/awesome-computer-science) - A curated list of computer science related courses, resources, libraries and frameworks.
 - [awesome-kr-blogs](https://github.com/HyunSeob/awesome-kr-blogs) - 한국의 awesome 블로그들을 모읍니다.
 - [awesome-linux-desktop](https://github.com/inhishonor/awesome-linux-desktop) - An awesome list of the best desktop environments for Linux.
+- [awesome-ipfabric-list](https://github.com/ipfabric/awesome-ipfabric-list) - List of links and repos of useful stuff for IP Fabric users and developers.
 - [awesome-linux-tray](https://github.com/ItsZariep/awesome-linux-tray) - A curated list of programs for Linux that mainly runs on tray.
 - [awesome-tools](https://github.com/James-Lam/awesome-tools) - The awesome tools that make life easier.
 - [awesome-R-blogs](https://github.com/Jeet1994/awesome-R-blogs) - A list of awesome R blogs on the web.